Panang Curry

 2. Toast the cumin seeds, cilantro seeds and peanuts separately in a pan over medium heat.
 Roast each until fragrant, about 3-5 minutes.

-3. Grind up the seeds together in a stone mortar & pestle until powdered.
+3. Grind up the seeds together in a stone mortar and pestle until powdered.
 Remove and set aside.

-4. Add your chilies with the salt to the stone mortar & pestle and pound until a paste.
+4. Add your chilies with the salt to the stone mortar and pestle and pound until a paste.
 This will take awhile — the skins are difficult to mash.
 Be patient.

 5. When your chilies are a uniform paste, add the lemongrass.
 Pound until a paste.
 Then add the galangal and coriander roots, and again, smash until paste.